-Tillinghast, the global insurance and financial services consulting business of Towers Perrin has assisted the Mediolanum Group regarding the methodology and assumptions to be used, and has calculated the European Embedded Value of the Group as at June 30, 2006, together with the embedded value earnings in the first half of 2006.
-The estimates of value determined by Tillinghast are based on information provided by the Mediolanum Group which has been reviewed for reasonableness and consistency with industry knowledge, but Tillinghast has not undertaken independent checks of the data and other information supplied.
+Tillinghast, the global insurance and financial services consulting business of Towers Perrin has assisted the Mediolanum Group regarding the methodology and assumptions to be used and the calculation of the European Embedded Value of the Group as at 30 June 2007, together with the embedded value earnings in the first half of 2007.
+In the review of the estimates of value Tillinghast has relied on data and information provided by the Mediolanum Group, which has been examined for reasonableness and consistency with industry knowledge, but Tillinghast has not undertaken independent checks of the data and other information supplied.